10-3-pursuit/project-inventory-web-application/readme.md

 In this project, you will build a simple inventory management application for a single resource.
 That resource could be shoes, books, snacks, or anything else you are interested in.
 Through your application, you will be able to visually display a few resources, remove those resources, and create new resources.
 (The CRD of CRUD) This project will require heavy DOM manipulation in addition to a solid understanding of HTML and CSS.

 This project will only use HTML, CSS & JavaScript (JS).
-It is not a NodeJS project so there is not need to `npm install` anything.
+It is not a NodeJS project so there should be no need to `npm install`.

 ## Project Scoring